Ho-Chunk: History

+Ancestral Ho-Chunk

-Ho-Chunk oral history states they had always lived in their current homelands of Wisconsin, Minnesota, Iowa, Missouri, and Illinois.
+Ho-Chunk oral history says they have always lived in their current homelands of Wisconsin, Minnesota, Iowa, Missouri, and Illinois.
 Their Siouan language indicates common origin with other peoples of this language group.
-They state their ancestors built the thousands of effigy mounds through Wisconsin and surrounding states during the Late Woodland period.

-The tribe historically adopted corn agriculture at the end of the Late Woodland period as well as hunting, fishing, and gathering wild plants.
-They cultivated wild rice (Zizania spp.) and gathered sugar from sugar maple trees.
+They say their ancestors built the thousands of effigy mounds through Wisconsin and surrounding states during the Late Woodland period.
+In the Terminal Late Woodland Period, the practice of building effigy mounds abruptly ceased with the appearance of the Oneota Culture.
+The Ho-Chunk claim descendancy from both the effigy mound-building Late Woodland cultures and the successor Oneota Culture.
+The tribe began cultivating maize at the end of the Late Woodland period, while they continued to hunt, fish, and gather wild plants.
+They cultivated wild rice (Zizania spp.) and harvested sugar from sugar maple trees.

+Dugout canoes found near many small lakes and rivers are prompting new anthropological research projects near Madison, Wisconsin, that may yield better information about ancient settlements.

+European contact and tribe split

 European contact came in 1634 with the arrival of French explorer Jean Nicolet.
 He wrote that the Winnebago/Ho-Chunk occupied the area around Green Bay of Lake Michigan in Wisconsin, reaching beyond Lake Winnebago to the Wisconsin River and to the Rock River in Illinois.
 The oral history also indicates that in the mid-16th century, the influx of Ojibwe peoples in the northern portion of their lands caused the Ho-Chunk to move to the south of their territory.
 They had some friction with the tribes of the Illinois Confederacy as well as fellow Chiwere-speaking peoples splitting from the Ho-Chunk.
 These groups, who became the Iowa, Missouria, and Otoe tribes, moved south and west because the reduced range made it difficult for such a large population to be sustained.